Entanglement of Identical Particles and the Detection Process: Applications

-ii) As a second example, we now fix the \emph{effective indistinguishability} at $\gamma=-\gamma_{max}$, and tune the detector bias from unambiguous to completely ambiguous, by variation of $D_{LR}$ between 0 and $1/4$, while $D_{RL}=(1-\sqrt{D_{LR}})^2$.
-This transition can be implemented experimentally with several beam splitters with different transmission probabilities.
-Increasing $D_{LR}$ corresponds to smoothly breaking the unambiguous bond between particle and detector with always maximal indistinguishability.
-The induced uncertainty is maximal for $D_{LR}=D_{RL}=1/4$.
-No classical uncertainty is created by the detection, $\rho_d$ remains pure.
-If $D_{LR} \neq D_{RL}$, the occurrence of a coincident event itself contains some statistical information on the possible provenience of the particles.
-The \emph{physical entanglement} is then not maximal.
-While the measurement destroys the information about the preparation of the detected particles totally ($\gamma=-\gamma_{max}$), the probability for a certain type of coincident event (whether $\ket A$ is measured in the left or right detector) to occur is biased.
-Again, predictability (and, due to the above-mentioned complementarity, concurrence) do not monotonically depend on $D_{LR}$ (see inset of Fig. 1), with remarkable implications: when bunching occurs, the detector-level concurrence $C_d$ can be smaller than the \emph{a priori} concurrence $C_a$, the predictability (\ref{predi}) consequently grows.
-In other words, a spatial, spin-blind measurement can \emph{enhance} the probability of a certain spin-measurement outcome.
-We illustrate this behavior in the inset of Fig. 1, where the squared physical predictability is plotted for different values of $\epsilon$, as a function of $D_{LR}$.
+As a second example, we now fix the \emph{effective indistinguishability} to $\gamma=-\gamma_{\text{max}}$, and tune the detector bias from unambiguous to completely ambiguous, by variation of $D_{LR}$ between 0 and $1/4$, while $D_{RL}=(1-\sqrt{D_{LR}})^2$.
+This transition can be implemented experimentally with several beam splitters that assume different transmission probabilities.
+Increasing $D_{LR}$ corresponds to smoothly breaking the unambiguous bond between particle and detector, while always maintaining maximal indistinguishability.
+The induced uncertainty for single spin-measurements is then maximal for $D_{LR}=D_{RL}=1/4$.

+No classical uncertainty is created by the detection, since $\gamma=-\gamma_{\text{max}}$, and $\rho_d$ remains pure.
+In other words, the two two-particle paths are always coherently super-imposed, whereas their amplitudes are varied by $D_{LR}$ and $D_{RL}$.
+If $D_{LR} \neq D_{RL}$, the occurrence of a coincident event itself contains some statistical information on the possible provenience of the particles, the setup is then not maximally ambiguous and the \emph{detector-level} entanglement is not maximal.
+While the measurement destroys the information about the preparation of the detected particles totally ($\gamma=-\gamma_{max}$), the probability for a certain type ($\ket A$ measured in the left or right detector) of coincident event to occur is biased, {\it i.e.}~the two possible two-particle paths shown in Figure \ref{illu}(b) have different amplitudes.
+Again, predictability (and, due to the above-mentioned complementarity, concurrence) does not depend on $D_{LR}$ monotonically, with remarkable implications: when bunching occurs, \emph{i.e.} $\epsilon< \pi $, the detector-level concurrence $C_d$ can be smaller than the \emph{a priori} concurrence $C_a$, and the predictability (\ref{predi}) consequently grows.
+In other words, an ambiguous spatial measurement that does not discriminate spins can actually \emph{enhance} the probability of a certain spin-measurement outcome with respect to the unambiguous case.
+We illustrate this behavior in Figure \ref{predicti}, where the squared detector-level predictability is plotted for different values of $\epsilon$, as a function of $D_{LR}$.